faisalhfz/faisalhfz/README.md

 A mechanical engineering graduate seeking for a career in software.
 Currently learning backend development.
-Check out my backend projects so far on the following list.
+The following list are my backend projects so far.

 ### REST API Projects: